reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 }
 ```

-We also need to modify `Startup.cs` to tell ReactJS.NET which JavaScript files it requires for the server-side rendering, and ensure it encodes properties as camelcase just like ASP.NET Core does with JSON responses (this [will be fixed with ReactJS.NET 3.0](https://github.com/reactjs/React.NET/issues/330)):
+We also need to modify `Startup.cs` to tell ReactJS.NET which JavaScript files it requires for the server-side rendering:

 ```csharp{4-10}
 // Initialise ReactJS.NET.
 Must be before static files.